S1L3NTW0LF/SEC-files/README.md

 2. and build a dataframe
 3. then build and test financial models using machine learning

-The hope is to build something that be used in real life to trade stocks.
+The hope is to build something that can be used in real life to trade stocks.